jon-stewart/jon-stewart.github.io/_posts/2020-04-10-honeypots.md

 ![high interaction honeypot](/assets/images/honeypot/highInteractionPot.png)

 But beware, there is great danger in giving attackers unrestricted OS access.
-Potentially greater reward comes with the higher risk.
+Potentially greater reward comes with greater risk.
 The honeypot could be used in the propagation of malware and the exploitation of real vulnerable systems.
 This could lead to the loss of a hosting account or your job if your organisations customers are attacked.
 It is also important that the OS contains what the attacker expects; the vulnerable application that was compromised and state changes they may have previously made.

 ## Pure